VEuPathDB/conifer/Util/lib/conifer/docs/UserManual.md

 # Conifer User Manual

-Conifer is a configuration framework for websites built on the GUS WDK platform that takes care of producing all the individual configuration files required for the website components (WDK, CGI scripts, etc.).
+Conifer is a configuration management framework for websites built on the GUS WDK platform which takes care of producing all the individual configuration files required for the website components (WDK, CGI scripts, etc.).

 It uses variables defined in hierarchical layers of YAML files to generate working application configurations from templates.
 The